EdwinVelazquez/Revenge/Game/README.md

 ######Things Done
 - Intro is done unless we can make it more complicated
 - Credit screen is partly done just need to figure out controls
+- Character class is done (basic character)
+- infinite scrolling
+  - only one map

 ######Things To Do
-- character class for each character
+- Different characters
-  - movements of player
+  - different movements etc
-- layer class is used for mapping
 - should generate random obstacles
 - should generate random road
+- different maps
 - need to figure out definitions
   - for score (how is it earn)
   - level (what makes a harder or easier level)
-- integrate the control (this should be done while doing the character class)
+- integrate the control (this should be done while doing the character class!)
 - integrate the savegame
 - extra feautures
   - pause (although i think this shoudn't be extra or hard)